Aug. 18, 2025

 Inflation, Tariffs, and the Rising Price of… T-Shirts?

-Welcome back to the Pink Money Podcast, where we talk about money from a queer perspective.
-Today I want to tackle something that affects all of us: inflation and tariffs.
-Prices naturally creep up over time, but lately it feels like they’re spiraling faster than usual.
+Prices naturally rise over time, but lately it feels like they’re climbing faster than usual.
 Why does this happen — and what can you do about it?

 A Simple T-Shirt Example